Large multi-response linear regression estimation based on low-rank pre-smoothing: Low-rank Pre-smoothing in multi-response regression

 where $U_{k},G_{k}$ are matrices representing the first $k$ eigenvectors and eigenvalues of the decomposition respectively.
 The \emph{Reduced-Rank Regression (RRR)} estimator is then defined as

 \end{definition}

 The form of the estimator follows from noting that when $n>p$ we have

 Applying Theorem 2.1 in \citet{Reinsel1998} to optimize over the second term in the equation above leads to (\ref{eq:rrr_reinsel}).
 We thus see that LRPS and RRR are closely related, the difference being the choice of basis used in the projection step.
 When $n>p$, then RRR represents the optimal solution in the Gaussian error setting (where it attains the MLE and thus BLUE property), {\textit when the low-rank $k_{*}=r(B)\le\min(q,p)$ assumption holds}.
 Importantly, our proposed LRPS method can also be applied when $k\ge p$, whereas RRR falls back to the OLS solution (for $k\ge\min(p,q)$ we obtain $\bar{B}=\hat{B}U_{k}{U_{k}}^{\top}=\hat{B}$).
 In this setting, RRR and OLS may have high-variance, whilst LRPS can still benefit from variance reduction.
-We now provide some initial insight into the scenarios in which the two estimators differ.